jlopezbi/ColonyEvolver/_posts/2017-05-04-pop-big-for-pareto-move.md

 ---
 layout: default
-title: "Pareto Front not Moving Much"
+title: "Population Needs to be Big for Pareto-Front to Move"
 categories: main
 ---

 While the last two posts were exciting because a multi-objective evolution ran and spat out some neat shapes, I had to check if the evolution was actually finding *better* populations.
-Code for this run is under ``` git tag list-save ```

 ```python
 import ColonyEvolver.evolve_colony_multi_obj as ev